gytis/rest-tx-bridge/README.md

         mvn clean install

 5. Arquillian test will be executed and output will be printed to the console.
 If everything went successfully code will be stored in your local Maven repository.

+6. In order to make use of the bridge in other projects (e.g. quickstarts), please copy rest-tx-bridge.jar, restat-util-XXX.jar (created in step 1), and module.xml to

+        $JBOSS_HOME/modules/org/jboss/rts/main

+7. If version of the restat-util-XXX.jar is not 5.0.0.M2-SNAPSHOT, please update the module.xml with correct version.